PClubIITI/blog/_posts/2017-09-09-fenwick-trees.md

 ---
 layout: post
-title: Binary indexed trees/ Fenwick trees
+title: "Binary indexed trees/ Fenwick trees"
 author: "Kumar Abhinav"
 ---

-– Range Queries with Point/Range Updates

-# A general overview:-
 Binary Indexed trees are generally used in problems asking you to update or give the sum of a particular range.
 Here I am going to deal with two special cases of Fenwick Trees
 1. Range Update with Point Query
 2. Range Update with Range Query